UPDATE: Feb. 17, 2025

 Pray

-- For good connections and open hearts in the communities where Crisis Response will serve
+• For good connections and open hearts in the communities where Crisis Response continues to serve

-- For funding, resources and staff needed for a long-term response
+• For funding, resources and staff needed for this long-term response

 Serve